 Consider us an extension of your internal team (aside from source materials).

-With our best-managed relationships, when we get a winner, we share it and when they get a winner, they share it with us.
+With our best-managed relationships, when we get a winner, we share it; when they get a winner, they share it with us.
 The idea is to benchmark your internal team’s performance and help improve media buying and creative concepts and variations.

 This question is nearly impossible to answer in the abstract.
-The number of videos we produce is governed by your media test budget that we have to spend and your appetite for financial risk / non-converting spend.
+The number of videos we produce is governed by your media test budget we must spend and your appetite for financial risk / non-converting spend.

-We’ve found that on average there is a 95% failure rate for new creative.
-That means only 1 out of 20 videos will become a winner – which results in a lot of non-performing spend for media testing.
+We have found that on average there is a 95% failure rate for new creative.
+That means only 1 out of 20 videos will become a winner – which results in a lot of non-performing spend on media testing.

 For example, if we guaranteed 10 videos per month, that number may be too high given a budget of say $200K / month as we may not be able to run them while hitting ROAS metrics.

-As important, if we produce a bunch of creative quickly, we’d make assumptions on what works vs using data to guide our process.
+As important, if we produce a bunch of creative quickly, we will make assumptions on what works vs using data to guide our process.
 As a result, we may end up with poor performers that we would not have designed if we had the data before creative ideation began.

-Bottom line regarding creative volume, when we’re running managed services, we do what it takes to be successful.
+The bottom line regarding creative volume, when we are running managed services, we do what it takes to be successful.

-For some of our large clients, we produce 40 videos/month but their spend in the 7 figures so we have the budget to test without crushing ROAS.
+For some of our large clients, we produce 40 videos/month, but their spend is 7 figures, so we have the budget to test without crushing ROAS.

-We’ve built our reputation by doing whatever it takes to get to scale and to sustain it.
-Sometimes it takes a big effort in creative development, other times it is significant account rebuilds for media buying.
+We have built our reputation by doing whatever it takes to get to scale and sustain it.
+Sometimes it takes a big effort in creative development, other times it is significant to account rebuilds for media buying.

 95% of all new creative concepts and variations fail.
 Our objective with creative testing is to move quickly, limit non-converting spend and prototype new concepts and variations.

-If we can win prototype ads, you’ll save time & money.
+If we can win prototype ads, you will save time & money.
 Losing prototype ads typically see < 50,000 impressions, so brand exposure is limited.
 60% is our target brand compliance.

-As a client, expect small errors: fonts, colors… but don’t freak out, test imperfect ads, kill the losers and enhance winners.
+As a client, expect small errors: fonts, colors… but do not freak out, test imperfect ads, kill the losers, and enhance winners.

 Most companies have people who are driven by their “left brain” or their “right brain”.

-We have found that many companies/people what to bring their “titles or opinions” to a data fight.
+We have found that many companies/people want to bring their “titles or opinions” to a data fight.

 Almost everyone’s opinions are wrong.

 We believe in a process we call “Quantitative Creative Testing”.
-It isn’t just a/b split-testing and it isn’t quite multivariate testing.
-It’s specifically designed for creative production of Facebook and Google UAC ads.
+It is not just a/b split-testing, and it is not exactly multivariate testing.
+It is specifically designed for the creative production of Facebook, Google App Campaign, Instagram, TikTok, Snap, and Apple Search Ads.
 There are two types of ad creative tests: Concepts and Variations.
 Here are the key differences:

 Concepts are brand new, completely different ads.
-They’re big “outside-of-the-box” approaches that can result in large improvements to revenue (or in some cases, large losses).
+They are big “outside-of-the-box” approaches that can result in large improvements to revenue (or in some cases, large losses).
 Concepts are the key drivers for creative success but must be used in a limited way.
 When they fail, they tend to fail badly.

 Variations leverage pieces of past, high-performing concepts.
 So, you reposition existing elements to create something similar but new.
-Variations don’t have big differences like concepts, but because they’re based on high-performing ads, variations typically generate smaller, more incremental wins and/or losses.
+Variations do not have big differences like concepts, but because they are based on high-performing ads, variations typically generate smaller, more incremental wins and/or losses.